 All Staff shall report any suspected violations of the federal False Claims Act, applicable state false claims act(s), any similar state or local laws or agency policy.
-Reports of potential improper activities shall be made to Optum SLCo directly, the Salt Lake County Division of Behavioral Health Services, or the Utah Department of the OIG.
+Reports of potential improper activities shall be made to Optum Tooele County directly or the Utah Department of the OIG.

-Staff failure to comply with this Policy could lead to disciplinary action, up to and including termination of participation within the Provider Network.
+Staff failure to comply with this policy could lead to disciplinary action, up to and including termination of participation within the Provider Network.

-Staff may not retaliate against employees, agents, or contractors, who, in good faith, investigate, file or participate in a whistleblower action.
-Optum SLCo requires that all providers, and their employees, who participate in administration of Medicaid behavioral health services comply with this provision and all federal and state laws or agency policy that prohibit the submission of false or fraudulent claims in connection with federal healthcare programs.
-Optum SLCo also requires that its subcontractors (provider facilities) distribute this information to their employees to educate them on the federal and state statutes.
+Staff may not retaliate against employees, agents or contractors, who, in good faith, investigate, file, or participate in a whistleblower action.

+Optum Tooele County requires that all providers, and their employees, who participate in administration of Medicaid behavioral health services comply with this provision and all federal and state laws or agency policy that prohibit the submission of false or fraudulent claims in connection with federal healthcare programs.
+Optum Tooele County also requires providers to distribute this information to their employees to educate them on the federal and state statutes.